shopware/docs/guides/plugins/apps/platform-sh-template.md

 The above objects are provided by two argument resolvers.
 One for the [Client](https://github.com/shopwareLabs/AppTemplate/blob/master/src/SwagAppsystem/Client.php) and one for the [Event](https://github.com/shopwareLabs/AppTemplate/blob/master/src/SwagAppsystem/Event.php).
 The purpose of those is to inject the [Client](https://github.com/shopwareLabs/AppTemplate/blob/master/src/SwagAppsystem/Client.php) and the [Event](https://github.com/shopwareLabs/AppTemplate/blob/master/src/SwagAppsystem/Event.php) whenever you need them.

-For example you define a route for incoming webhooks and want to fetch some extra data.
-Then you can use them as a parameter of the method which will be called when a request is send to the route.
+For example, you define a route for incoming webhooks and want to fetch some extra data.
+Then you can use them as a parameter of the method which will be called when a request is sent to the route.

 But how do you know that the request is from the shop and not from someone who is sending post requests to your app?
 The argument resolvers take care of it.
 Whenever you use one of them as a parameter the request will be authenticated.
 If the request isn't authenticated the [Client](https://github.com/shopwareLabs/AppTemplate/blob/master/src/SwagAppsystem/Client.php) or the [Event](https://github.com/shopwareLabs/AppTemplate/blob/master/src/SwagAppsystem/Event.php) will be null.